 With reactions like these, it’s little wonder that many patients avoid going to the dentist and postpone much-needed dental care.
-However, you can increase patient compliance and reduce attrition by establishing a reputation as a dentist who is skilled at relieving anxiety and calming dental fears.
-Set yourself apart in your field by adopting operating procedures and investing in tools designed to ease dental phobia.
+However, you can increase patient compliance and reduce attrition by establishing a reputation as a dentist skilled at relieving anxiety and calming dental fears.
+Set yourself apart in your field by adopting operating procedures and investing in tools to ease dental phobia.

 What is dental phobia?

 About 22% of the population have admitted to avoiding the dentist due to fear.
-Some of the major reasons people fear the dentist include anticipating pain, feeling embarrassed or self conscious about the state of their oral health, or fearing a loss of control.
-In order to treat fearful patients, dentists must understand these fears and use different techniques to address them.
+Some of the significant reasons people fear the dentist include the following:

 What is needle phobia?